jlan84/binomial-tests-assignent/assignment.md

 1. A large bucket contains 1256 six sided dice.
 You dump all of them onto the ground (without losing any) and count how many 4's you see.

 2. A large bucket contains 1256 dice with varying numbers of sides (some have four sides, some have six, some have 8, some have 10, some have 12, and some have 20).
-You dump them all onto the group (without losing any) and count how many 4's you see.
+You dump them all onto the ground (without losing any) and count how many 4's you see.

-3. A magic the gathering deck is made up of two types of cards: lands, and playables.
-You have a deck that contains the typical 17 lands.
-You shuffle your deck, then draw the top cards and see if it is a land.
-Then you repeat this process 100 times, and count how often there is a land on top.

-4. A magic the gathering deck (like a deck of cards) is made up of two types of cards: lands, and playables.
-You have a deck that contains the typical 17 lands.
-You shuffle your deck, then draw the top cards and see if it is a land.
-Then you repeat this process 100 times, and count how often there is a land on top.
+3. A magic the gathering deck (like a deck of cards) is made up of two types of cards: lands, and playables.
+You have a froty card deck that contains the typical 17 lands.
+You shuffle your deck, then draw the top card and see if it is a land.
+You repeat this process 100 times, and count how often there is a land on top.

-5. A magic the gathering deck is made up of two types of cards: lands, and playables.
-You have a deck that contains the typical 17 lands.
+4. A magic the gathering deck is made up of two types of cards: lands, and playables.
+You have a forty card deck that contains the typical 17 lands.
 You shuffle your deck, draw a hand of 7 cards, and count the number of lands.

 #### The following two I'm gonna tell you up front: these ARE binomially distributed!
 Convince yourself this is true, and compute the appropriate values of the parameters.

-6. A large bucket contains 1256 six sided dice.
+5. A large bucket contains 1256 six sided dice.
 You dump all of them onto the ground, but this time you lose a random number of dice; there is a 10% chance you will lose any individual die.
 You, again, count the number of 4's.

-7. A magic the gathering deck is made up of two types of cards: lands, and playables.
+6. A magic the gathering deck is made up of two types of cards: lands, and playables.
 Although 17 lands is typical in a 40 card deck, it is sometimes correct to play 16 or 18 lands.
 Say when you construct a deck, 80% of them contain 17 lands, 10% contain 16, and 10% contain 18.
 You build a magic the gathering deck, shuffle it, and then look at the top card and see if it is a land.
 You then repeat this process 100 times (including rebuilding the deck), and count how many times there was a land on top.

 ## Binomial Hypothesis Tests